Car blast, air strikes hit Syria's Idlib city: monitor

 BEIRUT (Reuters) - A car bomb exploded in the rebel-held Syrian city of Idlib on Saturday, a war monitor and opposition news channel said, as air strikes hit its outskirts in a government offensive on the last major opposition bastion.

-The Britain-based Syrian Observatory for Human Rights said a car blew up in the al-Qusoor neighbourhood.
+The Britain-based Syrian Observatory for Human Rights said a car blew up in the al-Qusoor neighborhood.
 The opposition-run Orient News said the blast killed one and wounded some others.

 Idlib province, of which Idlib is the main city, is in northwest Syria and forms part of the last big rebel stronghold in Syria.